applicaster/latam-product-documentation/Nilo/README.md

 In order to detach Twitter and/or Instagram from Nilo.
 Making use of the same Postman Colletion, follow the next steps:

-1- Gather the ID of your configuration.
-Use the method GET All Configurations.
+-Gather the ID of your configuration:

+  1.- Slect GET All Configurations
+  2.- Hit Send Button
+  3.- Click on the response area (where the json apeear) and hit cmd+f for the search bar to appear.
+  4.- Use the search bar to find your Episode Name and gather the configuration id.

+  ![image\_2][image-41]

+- With the configuration ID:

-1.- Open postman and select one of the two methods respectively.
+  1.- Select one of the two methods respectively:
     - Instagram: Detach Instagram from Configuration.
     - Twitter: Detach Twitter from Configuration.

-2.- Once selected the
+  2.- Replace the id configuration in the URL of the method.
+  3.- Hit send.
+The Response will show the details for the account with Instagram of Twitter tokens set to "-1"

+  ![image\_2][image-42]

 [image-1]:	https://github.com/applicaster/latam-product-documentation/blob/master/Nilo/ss_1.png?raw=true